-Arrangements for agency note taking services (C-print, CART, Typewell) should be made early preferably the semester prior, or as soon as you have registered for the upcoming semester, so that a jump start in securing syllabi, class location, and other outreach to faculty may occur.
+Arrangements for agency note taking services (C-print, CART, Typewell) should be made early, preferably the semester prior, or as soon as you have registered for the upcoming semester.
+Syllabi, class location, and other outreach to faculty may need to occur before the class begins.
 Class size is limited at FIT and each of these services involves an additional person now in the classroom.
 Logistics for the inclusion of this change should involve discussion with your instructors.

 There is presently only one agency offering C-print services in this area.
-C-print was designed by the Northeast Technical Institute for the Deaf and has been offered at the College for students who are deaf and hard of hearing, and for students with significant learning disabilities.
-Notes, upon completion in the classroom, involve editing time, off-site, at a secure location and depending upon the type of notes requested can usually be provided to the student via e-mail within 24 to 48 hours.
-A copy of these same notes is sent to the coordinator, disability services by e-mail.
+C-print was designed by the Northeast Technical Institute for the Deaf and has been offered at FIT for students who are deaf and hard of hearing, and for students with significant learning disabilities.
+Notes, upon completion in the classroom, involve editing time at a secure location.
+Notes can usually be provided to the student via email within 24 to 48 hours.
+A copy of these same notes is sent to the coordinator of disability services by email.
 A library of notes is maintained for one semester to assist students where there may be lapse of time in securing services, as available.

 Evaluating Notes Taken

 Students requesting note-taking services should check periodically to ensure their notes accurately reflect course content.
 The class instructor identifies students they determine to be a good note taker and the instructor would be able to best evaluate if the students notes are on target with the lectures.

 Note taking services are not meant to be in lieu of attendance.
 Students missing class must first make direct contact with the professor of the missed class and explain their lack of attendance with the instructor.
 In order to receive any notes where absence has occurred, the student must bring a written note, or e-mail from the professor stating that the release of notes should occur.

 - Requesting peer noting services begins with an initial discussion with the coordinator of disability services.